Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 React Native components are styled with a style object using CSS properties.

 Not all properties are supported.
-Each component only supports a subest of CSS properties.
+Each component only supports a subset of CSS properties.
 Be sure to look at the documentation for each component to see what properties it supports and how to use that property.

 Why?
 These components are translated to native code.
 CSS is used here as an interface to the native code.